 A scalar quantity has magnitude only.

-It does not include any information about direction.
+It contains no information about direction.

 - Distance